sathomas/jsDataV.is/src/text/chap07/03-map.md

 ### Step 10: Add Interactivity

 Maps naturally invite users to zoom in and pan around, and <span class="smcp">D3</span>.js makes it easy to support those standard map interactions.
-Because, <span class="smcp">D3</span>.js gives us complete control, however, we’re not limited to conventions.
+Because <span class="smcp">D3</span>.js gives us complete control, however, we’re not limited to conventions.
 Let’s do something a little different with our map.
-We can make each state clickable, so that clicking on any state zooms in on that state.
-Clicking on a state that’s already zoomed can then zoom the map back out to it’s default.
+We can make it, so that clicking on any state zooms in on that state.
+Clicking a state that’s already zoomed in can then zoom the map back out to it’s default.
 As you’ll see, this behavior is easy to implement with <span class="smcp">D3</span>.js.

 The first bit of code we’ll add is a variable that keeps track of the particular state into which the map is zoomed.
 Initially, the user won’t have zoomed anywhere, so that variable is empty.